defold/defold.github.io/manuals/physics-objects.md

 ---
 brief: A collision object is a component you use to give a game object physical behaviour.
 A collision object has physical properties and a spatial shape.
 github: https://github.com/defold/doc
 language: en
 layout: manual
 title: Collision objects in Defold
+toc:
+- Collision objects
-toc: '["Collision objects","Adding a collision object component","Adding a collision shape","Collision object properties","Runtime properties"]'
+- Adding a collision object component
+- Adding a collision shape
+- Collision object properties
+- Runtime properties
 ---

 # Collision objects